J-Alert

 J-Alert (J－ALERT/Jアラート; full name 全国瞬時警報システム) is the early warning system used in Japan.
-J-Alert was launched in February 2007.
+J-Alert had first launched in Japan in February 2007.

 The system is designed to quickly inform the public of threats and emergencies such as earthquakes, severe weather, and other dangers.
 The system was developed in the hope that early warnings would speed up evacuation times and help coordinate emergency response.

 System

 J-Alert is a satellite based system that allows authorities to quickly broadcast alerts to local media and to citizens directly via a system of nationwide loudspeakers, television, radio, email, and cell broadcasts.
 According to Japanese officials, it takes about one second to inform local officials, and between four and twenty seconds to relay the message to citizens.
 An enhanced version of the J-Alert receivers were installed by the end of March 2019.
 The new models can automatically process the information within two seconds, compared to the older models that can take up to twenty seconds.

 J-Alert broadcasts via both ground systems and the Superbird-B3 communication satellite.

 When there is a civil emergency such as a ballistic missile heading towards Japan, a siren called Civil Protection Siren sounds across loudspeakers.